-- 1. The application will be judged based on demonstrated evidence of public engagement and substantive contributions to communities beyond the medicolegal system. - 2.
-Judges will consider the nominee's history of bridging the gap between forensic anthropology and broader stakeholder communities and honoring social responsibility in their scientific work. - VIII.
+- 1. The applicant will be judged based on the quality of the research project and its ability to advance forensic anthropological knowledge or to improve the discipline more broadly. - VII.
 The Anthropology Section Service Awards are given in recognition of the past chairs, secretaries, program chairs, and individuals who give outstanding service to the section.
-These consist of a crystal award to the section chair and secretary and certificate to the program chair and co-chair, each to be awarded in the year following completion of service.
+These awards consist of a plaque to the section chair and secretary and certificate to the program chair and co-chair, each to be awarded in the year following completion of service.
 A certificate may be provided to any section member in recognition for outstanding contribution.
 The committee consists of the current section chair and secretary.